 A growing success

 In 2012, with the support of the Pennsylvania Horticulture Society, the City installed water lines, which greatly alleviated the chore of providing water to the individual plots and common beds.
 During the 2015 season, four additional plots were established to help meet the demand of neighbors who wanted to join the garden.
-Today, the garden has 46 plots, 43 for gardeners and three for Capitolo Playground children.
-Of course, we still have no idea how many bodies remain underground!
+Today, the garden has 54 plots, 53 for gardeners and one large plat for Capitolo Playground children.

 Little Library at CCG

 The Capitolo Community Garden has its own Little Free Library.
 Members and garden visitors are welcome to give and take books - gardening topics are preferred. ga

 The Garden tables and several of the chairs have been refurbished by the Construction Committee.
 The restored seating offers members and garden visitors a place to sit and enjoy the garden.

 Donated to the Garden in memory of member Richard DeWitt, this solar-powered fountain, brings the soothing sound of flowing water to the Garden and offers pollinators a place to drink.